-General Minimum Qualifications: Bachelor's degree or equivalent in education and experience, plus four years of related experience
+General Minimum Qualifications: Bachelor's degree or equivalent in training and experience, with at least four years of directly related experience.

 Additional Specific Minimum Qualifications: Minimum of two years' experience in dental office environment.
 Principles of business letter and report writing experience.
 Intermediate level of Microsoft Word, Excel and email systems.
 Basic accounts receivables and payables.
 Aptitude to understand Dental terminology and treatment planning.
 AxiUm Dental Software Program or other clinic patient information system experience.
 Maintain professional demeanor in stressful and taxing environments.
 Maintain confidentiality of materials and information.
 Manage time, organize duties and assignments, and set priorities to meet multiple deadlines.
 Must be able to multi-task and work under pressure with minimal supervision.
 Demonstrate effective and professional written and verbal communication skills with all constituents.
 Demonstrate strong attention to detail.
 Demonstrate problem solving and follow-through skills.
 Demonstrate ability to be flexible and accommodating with changes that happen upon short notice.
 Work independently and as a part of a team.